mkirc/delaunay/README.md

 of General Subdivisions and the Computation of Voronoi Diagrams'*[0] from 1985, L. Guibas & J. Stolfi propose a divide-and-conquer-algorithm with all the rigor one can hope for.
-The algorithm runs in O(n log(n), which should be fine, but for really huge sets R. Dwyers modification [1] of the original algo from 1986 should provide a significant improvement.
-For now i'll stick with the first one mentioned, but later maybe i'll progress.
+The algorithm runs in O(n log(n)), which should be fine, but for really huge sets R. Dwyers modification [1] of the original algo from 1986 should provide a significant improvement.
+For now i'll stick with the first one mentioned, but later maybe this work will progress.

 ## Why?